Foreign policy of the second Trump administration: Mar-a-Lago Accord

-The term "Mar-a-Lago Accord" refers to an international agreement proposed by Stephen Miran before joining the Trump administration aimed at devaluing the U.S. dollar to address trade imbalances and enhance American economic competitiveness.
+The "Mar-a-Lago Accord" is a proposed international agreement conceived by Stephen Miran before joining the Trump administration.
+The proposed accord aims to devalue the U.S. dollar to address trade imbalances and enhance American economic competitiveness.
 Drawing parallels to the 1985 Plaza Accord, which successfully depreciated the dollar through coordinated efforts among major economies, the Mar-a-Lago Accord would envision a similar strategy to bolster U.S. manufacturing by making exports more competitive and reducing the trade deficit.
 The proposal includes measures such as restructuring U.S. debt by converting foreign-held Treasury securities into ultra-long-term bonds, thereby alleviating immediate fiscal pressures.
 Additionally, it suggests leveraging tariff policies to negotiate favorable currency valuations with key trading partners.
-While the concept has gained attention in financial circles, its feasibility remains a subject of debate among economists and policymakers trying to make sense of Trump's decisions.

 It has been criticized as "QAnon for tariffs".